Nuts and Bolts. Making Your Practice Go to Grow

-Be warned: there’s another opportunity for someone else’s bad habits to cast a shadow on your fine skills.
 If you were retained via a referral service that charges an add-on to your rate, they will be handling the billing.
-They don’t want the attorney to know they could have gotten a much better deal if they’d gone straight to you.
+There are a number of such businesses and some produce solid cases and have a loyal attorney following–making it a good move to “sign up.”
+However, such services don’t want the attorney to know about their markup.
 I’ve had good and bad experiences with companies that operate on this model.
 I’ve blacklisted a few.
 Minimize your exposure to loss.

 - Don’t let anyone else have the contractual relationship with the attorney.
 Even if a referral service does the billing, you can still insist on your retention contract minus your rates.

 - Commit the referral service to your entire fee schedule.
 It is very common for these services to focus on your hourly rate and testimony rate.
 Cancellation fees and how you bill for travel time are the most common to go by the wayside.